Are Investors Buying All the Homes in Texas?

 Investor activity is not evenly distributed across the housing market.
 Research shows that large institutional investors tend to cluster in specific metropolitan areas and neighborhoods.

-Studies from the Joint Center for Housing Studies of Harvard University show that nearly 45% of single-family homes owned by large institutional investors are located in just six metropolitan areas, including:
+Studies from the Joint Center for Housing Studies at Harvard University indicate that nearly 45% of single-family homes owned by large institutional investors are concentrated in just six metropolitan areas, including Atlanta, Phoenix, Dallas, Charlotte, Houston, and Tampa.²

-At a broader level, housing research suggests that a relatively small number of counties account for the majority of institutionally owned homes nationwide, meaning corporate ownership is concentrated in limited locations.
+At a broader level, housing research suggests that a relatively small number of counties account for the majority of institutionally owned homes nationwide, meaning corporate ownership is highly concentrated rather than spread evenly across the country.

-Even within those cities, investor ownership tends to cluster in specific neighborhoods—often where housing is more affordable and rental demand is strong.
+Even within these cities, investor ownership often clusters in specific neighborhoods—typically areas where homes are more affordable and rental demand is strong.

-This helps explain why some communities experience intense investor competition while others see relatively little.
+This uneven distribution helps explain why some communities experience significant investor competition while others see relatively little impact.

 The Role of Small Investors